-Now run your batch file by double clicking on it–the first time you run it, it will create a folder called Private.
-This is where you can store all your secret things.
-When you have finished adding all your stuff to the Private folder, run locker.bat again.
+Next, double-click the batch file to run it.
+The first time you run script, it will create a folder named “Private” in the same folder where the batch file is located.
+This “Private” folder is where you will store all your secret things.
+When you have finished adding all your stuff to the Private folder, run the “locker.bat” file again.

-This time you will be asked if you sure that you want to lock the folder, press the “Y” key and hit enter to lock your folder.
+This time you will be asked if you sure that you want to lock the folder.
+Press the “Y” key and then hit Enter to lock your folder.

 You will see that your Private folder quickly disappears.